kate-skorija/currency-exchange/README.md

   * Output: Program takes in $132 USD as input

 **Behavior**: Program will allow users to specify another currency to convert the USD amount
-  * Input: User selects the Mexican peso
+  * Input: User selects the Mexican Peso
   * Output: Program accounts for user selection

 **Behavior**: Program will call the exchange rate API to ensure the currency exchange rate is correct